Chadius/terosDesignNotes/characters/playable/bleud.md

 Torrin finds Teros and Surge and asks them to help her save Bleud.
 Her knowledge of the Water Tyrant’s Palace is invaluable.

 # Personality
+## Trauma
+### Abandomnent
+Bleud was left as a flawed prototype, kept alive only to be studied.
+She was abandoned and had to learn how to get by on her own.

+She has trouble expressing herself to other people, rather she adjusts to what she thinks they would like her to be.
+She never really learned how to tell people what she really felt.

+### Lingering pain
+The demon magic keeps her alive, but it also causes lingering pain.
+She gets by using constant massage therapy, but she doesn't speak of it.
+Most people would not understand what she's enduring, and they would find it uncomfortable.
+They don't want to hear it.
+So she keeps it to herself.

+She also struggles with her incorrect interpretation of commands

+### Unhealthy attachment to Teros
+Teros, is also an Aberrant, fueled by demon magic.
+He technically follows his orders and he is an advanced model compared to her, so he does not feel pain.
+He's the closest person to understanding her issues, and finds him as kindred.
+He's the closest person she has to a friend.

+He's the only friend she has, though.
+Everyone else is there to massage her pain or just "wouldn't understand" her issues.
+He doesn't mind counseling her, but he does want her to branch out.
 ## Traits
 ### Quiet Hedon
 In Human or Djinn societies, Bleud can amass a following rather quickly, and have them attend to her every need.
 She loves massages and getting fed water.